Hiccup for Hendrick Motorsports ahead of Daytona 500 - WTMJ

 AP Auto Racing Writer

 DAYTONA BEACH, Fla.
-(AP) — What should have been a tune-up for the Daytona 500 might have cost Hendrick Motorsports the front row for NASCAR’s season-opening spectacular.
+(AP) — What should have been a tune-up for the Daytona 500 might have cost Hendrick Motorsports the front row for NASCAR’s version of the Super Bowl.

-Alex Bowman and William Byron were slated to lead the the Daytona 500 to the green flag but that’s in trouble following Thursday night’s qualifying races.
+Alex Bowman and William Byron were slated to lead the Daytona 500 field to green but that’s in danger following Thursday night’s qualifying races.
 Bowman had an engine problem in the first 150-mile race and, if his motor needs to be changed, he’ll forfeit Sunday’s pole.

-Byron was collected in a crash in the second race that ruined his Chevrolet.
-He needs to move to backup car for the 500 and the change sends him to the back of the field.
+Byron was collected in a crash in the second Duel and it ruined his Chevrolet.
+He needs to move to a backup car for the 500 and the swap sends him to the back of the field.

-Aric Almirola won the first race and, after a rain delay pushed the second Duel into a Friday morning finish, Austin Dillon used a cross-over move on Bubba Wallace to beat Wallace to the checkered flag.
+Aric Almirola won the first race.
+After a rain delay pushed the second Duel into a Friday morning finish, Austin Dillon used a cross-over move on Bubba Wallace to beat Wallace to the checkered flag.

 Almirola in a Ford is slated to start behind Byron but will slide up to the front row when Byron falls to the back.
 Dillon in a Chevrolet will wait to see if Hendrick changes Bowman’s engine this weekend.